-• Insert the side tab of the lid into the opening of the bumper and press until the tab is properly clipped into the bumper.
+• Insert the upper flange of the lid into the opening of the bumper and press the lower side of the lid until it is inserted into the bumper.

 • Clean the towing eye if necessary and then store it in the luggage compartment along with the other vehicle tools.